About

 GOVIS Committee

-The current GOVIS committee (2021/2022) has the following members:
+The current GOVIS committee (2024/2025) has the following members:

-Mick Crouch (President), Department of Internal Affairs /Archives New Zealand
+Mick Crouch (President), Department of Internal Affairs / Archives New Zealand

-Christian Redgewell (Treasurer), Data Cubed NZ
+Christian Redgewell (Treasurer) [Honorary Member], Data Cubed

 Jacob Ong, Ministry of Business, Innovation and Employment